News

 YES, on PC-Mainboards you can clear the BIOS-Boot password resp.
 BIOS-Setup password by resetting the CMOS.

 NO, on Notebooks you can not clear the BIOS-Boot password resp.
-BIOS-Setup password by resetting the CMOS, because most of all notebooks have a better theft protection.
+BIOS-Setup password by resetting the CMOS, because most of all (99%) notebooks have a better theft protection.
 They have an additional small, hidden IC which stores the password.
 That means: the password is not stored inside the CMOS!
+But you can also try to reset the CMOS.
 Other notebooks are able to store the password on a hidden hard disk sector.
 Your only chance is to contact the support of your notebook manufacturer.
 Depending on the manufacturer, you have to send him the serial number of the notebook and you'll get (in many cases free of charge) an individual master password to unlock the notebook.
 Some other manufacturers even offer only the replacement of the notebook's mainboard - which will be really expensive!

 Most mainboard manufacturers have a download section on their websites where you can find the manual of your specific mainboard type.
 Inside the manual there should be a layout drawing which shows the jumper position.